Experiencing Teamlab Borderless Museum, Azabudai Hills, Tokyo

 Did you know there’s a second Teamlab museum in Tokyo?
 Teamlab Planets is similar in concept to Teamlab Planets, but is smaller and has some exhibits where you walk through water.

 Give yourself enough time here to fully enjoy experiencing all of the exhibits.
-I spent four hours here!
+I spent four hours here on my first visit!
 If you don’t want to ruin the surprise of how incredible these exhibits are, skip to the bottom of the page.

-A few of my favorite exhibits at the Teamlab Borderless museum were the following:
+A few of my favorite exhibits at the Teamlab Borderless museum are listed below.

 First you navigate through the infinite lights in the mirrored room.
 Eventually you reach an opening where you can stand back and enjoy being immersed in the art.